Special season? Panthers show Cam Newton might be on to something

 It took a while.

-But when you consider the Panthers have played eight games without Pro Bowl center Ryan Kalil and Pro Bowl tight end Greg Olsen, and when you consider they traded No. 1 wide receiver Kelvin Benjamin to Buffalo two weeks ago and when you consider they’re relying heavily on rookies Christian McCaffrey and Curtis Samuel, that should be no surprise.
+But when you consider the Panthers have played eight games without Pro Bowl center Ryan Kalil and Pro Bowl tight end Greg Olsen, along with trading No. 1 wide receiver Kelvin Benjamin to Buffalo two weeks ago and that they're relying heavily on rookies Christian McCaffrey and Curtis Samuel, that should be no surprise.

 The surprise for the rest of the league might come when Carolina returns from the bye with Olsen, Newton's favorite target over the past three years, coming off injured reserve.
 Add the tight end to the mix and there's another element of explosiveness.